johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Serialization is not an easy subject -- especially in the beginning.
 For now, it's mostly just important to understand:

-- Information sent over the network is compressed into bytes (serialization) and stored within a session (a small amount of persistant storage)
+- Information sent over the network is compressed into bytes (serialization) and stored within a session (a small amount of persistent storage)
 - The user information submitted via serialization must then be de-compressed
 - Afterward, the database is searched to find the user information that corresponds to the matching user ID and provided back to the browser